 On the next page, Table 1 compares three studies conducted by the researchers in the United States in the manufacturing, retailing and hospital industries.
-The table also reflects the means of the research for the manufacturing and sales industries in the United States as calculated by Hackman and Oldham from the studies they conducted.
-Table 2 reflects six non-US studies in two banks (service industry in Nicaragua and Guatemala), a food service company in Nicaragua, several small businesses in Mexico, a bank in Costa Rica and a retail outlet in Belize.
-The tables display the scores for the core job characteristic of the model.
+Also, the table reflects the means of the research for the manufacturing and sales industries in the United States as calculated by Hackman and Oldham from the studies they conducted.
+The table also reflects four international studies in two banks (service industry in Nicaragua and Guatemala), a food service company in Nicaragua, and several small businesses in Mexico.
+The table developed the scores for the core job characteristic of the model.
 Those core characteristics are: skill variety, task identity, task significance, autonomy and feedback.
 The table also reflects the motivating potential score (MPS) for each of the research studies.